 * Proposal to ban buying new debt, shares in state-owned banks

-* EU paper says action would deepen Russian market uncertainty
+* Diplomat says EU action would deepen Russian market uncertainty

-BRUSSELS, July 24 The European Union would target state-owned Russian banks vital to financing Moscow's faltering economy in the most serious sanctions so far over the Ukraine crisis under proposals considered by EU governments on Thursday.
+BRUSSELS, July 24 (Reuters) - The European Union would target state-owned Russian banks and their ability to finance Moscow’s faltering economy in its most serious sanctions so far over the Ukraine crisis under proposals considered by EU governments on Thursday, diplomats said.

-Ambassadors of the 28-nation bloc discussed options to curb Russian access to capital markets, arms and energy technology in response to the downing of a Malaysian airliner in an area of eastern Ukraine held by Russian-backed separatists on July 17.
+Ambassadors of the 28-nation bloc met in Brussels to discuss options drafted by the executive European Commission in response to the downing of a Malaysian airliner in an area of eastern Ukraine held by Russian-backed separatists.

-Under one key proposal, European investors would be banned from buying new debt or shares of banks owned 50 percent or more by the state.
-These banks raised almost half their 15.8 billion euro ($21.29 billion) capital needs on EU markets last year.
+In the key measure, European investors would be banned from buying new debt or shares of banks owned 50 percent or more by the state.
+These banks raised almost half of their 15.8 billion euro ($21.29 billion) capital needs in EU markets last year.

 “If implemented such sanctions would be a serious blow to the Russian economy, exacerbating an already very likely recession this year and sustaining an economic depression for longer,” said analyst Michal Dybula of BNP Paribas.

-The proposals included an arms embargo, although diplomats said it would apply to future deals and would not bar delivery of a French warship built for Russia under a 2011 contract.
+The proposals also included an arms embargo, although diplomats said it would apply to future deals and would not bar delivery of a French helicopter carrier built for Russia under a 2011 contract.

-The EU was also weighing restricting exports of technology for deep-sea drilling, shale and Arctic energy exploration and so-called civilian-military "dual use" items, diplomats said.
+The EU is also considering restricting exports of technology for deep-sea drilling, shale gas and Arctic energy exploration under one of the options, diplomats said.

-The crash of Malaysian Airlines flight MH17, which U.S. intelligence officials believe was shot down in error by the rebels with a Russian-supplied missile, has stiffened Europe's resolve, officials said.
-Most of the victims were Dutch.
+The crash of Malaysian Airlines flight MH17 last Thursday, which U.S. intelligence officials believe was shot down in error by the rebels with a Russian-supplied missile, has stiffened Europe’s resolve, officials said.

-The Commission did not propose a ban on buying Russian government bonds.
+The Commission did not propose a ban on buying Russian government bonds, a diplomat said.
 However, the cost of insuring Russian sovereign debt against default rose on the news.